Larder and pantry ideas

 Practical and stylish solutions for everyday food storage

 What’s the difference between a larder or pantry?
 A pantry is a small walk-in cupboard for ingredients, which can also include drinks and crockery, whereas a larder is exclusively for foods.
-If you’re looking for larder ideas for your kitchen, read on.

 Once a staple in every kitchen, the larder was largely usurped by the invention of the fridge, but they have once again become popular in the modern home as a practical space to store dry food and vegetables in a cool spot out of direct sunlight.